First Isabela Cooperative Bank: History

 After staying at the CAVADECO compound in Cauayan, Isabela for about fifteen years, FICOBank moved out and began its branching initiative to other parts of the province and its neighboring provinces in the region.
 In 1995, it opened its first branch in Roxas, Isabela.
 This was followed, in succession, by its branches in Alicia and Cauayan, both in Isabela, in 1996.
 The Maddela Branch in Quirino province was opened in 1998.
 In the same year, its Jones Branch, also in Isabela, became its fifth branch.
 In 2003, its Cauayan Branch was transferred to Santiago City.
 A year later, the bank's Head Office—the nerve center of its operations—was inaugurated in its present location in Cauayan, Isabela.
 A branch in Dupax del Sur, the first operating unit of the bank in the province of Nueva Vizcaya, was also opened in the same year.
 It was later transferred to the municipality of Solano.
 FICOBank established its foothold in the whole region by opening its branch in Solana, Cagayan in 2005.

-Few years later, two field offices in Diffun, Quirino and Aurora, Isabela were opened, and two more branches in the municipalities of Paniqui and Concepcion in Tarlac were inaugurated.
+A few years later, two field offices in Diffun, Quirino and Aurora, Isabela were opened, and two more branches in the municipalities of Paniqui and Concepcion in Tarlac were inaugurated.
 Field offices in San Mateo, Ilagan City, Echague, Tumauini and Cabagan—all in Isabela—and in Bambang, Nueva Vizcaya were opened, one after the other.
 The bank also opened one branch each in the municipalities of Dinalupihan and Orani in Bataan, and Cabanatuan in Nueva Ecija, all in Region III.

 In 2009, FICOBank opened its five new branches, one in Cagayan and four in Pangasinan.
-The northernmost town of Aparri is the site of the new branch in Cagayan, while the municipalities of Umingan, Malasiqui, Lingayen and Mangaldan are the locations of the new branches of the bank in the province of Pangasinan.
+The northernmost town of Aparri is the site of the new branch in Cagayan, while the municipalities of Umingan, Malasiqui, Lingayen, and Mangaldan are the locations of the new branches of the bank in the province of Pangasinan.
 The Orani Branch in Bataan was also transferred to Urdaneta City in Pangasinan in the same year.
 The bank's 27th operating unit was officially opened in Tuguegarao City in 2010.

 Its field offices were converted into extension offices, and all became full-fledged branches afterward.
-Its banking offices in Umingan (Pangasinan), Cabagan (Isabela) and Mangaldan (Pangasinan) were transferred to Guimba (Nueva Ecija), Gapan City (Nueva Ecija) and San Fernando City (Pampanga), respectively.
-Later on, five more branches were opened in Cauayan (Isabela), Baliwag (Bulacan), and San Jose City, Rizal and Zaragoza (all in Nueva Ecija).
+Its banking offices in Umingan (Pangasinan), Cabagan (Isabela), and Mangaldan (Pangasinan) were transferred to Guimba (Nueva Ecija), Gapan City (Nueva Ecija), and San Fernando City (Pampanga), respectively.
+Later on, five more branches were opened in Cauayan (Isabela), Baliwag (Bulacan), San Jose City (Rizal), and Zaragoza (Nueva Ecija).
 In December 2017, the bank inaugurated its 33rd banking unit in Abulug (Cagayan).
-Six months later thereafter, FICOBank opened another branch in Cagayan, particularly in Gonzaga.
+Six months later, FICOBank opened another branch in Cagayan, specifically in Gonzaga.
 In 2019, the bank opened its three new banking units in Science City of Muñoz and Aliaga (Nueva Ecija) and Tabuk City (Kalinga).
 And in March 2021, FICOBank inaugurated its first branch-lite unit in Cabatuan (Isabela).